-If you need a package stat, you can often have it sent to your temporary place of abode where they will hold it for you.
+If you need a package stat, you can often have it sent to your temporary place of abode where it will be held for you.
 Mail comes to hotels, too.

 51 Address Street

 Isn’t it great that Amazon Prime has two-day shipping?